TourmalineCore/react-admin-template-smart/README.md

 Our team does not like a lot of imports in files and therefore we use an approach where we add all types to the global scope.

 You can get acquainted with this function [here](https://www.typescriptlang.org/docs/handbook/declaration-files/templates/global-d-ts.html)

+### ` ErrorBoundary `

+By default, if your application throws an error during rendering, React will remove its UI from the screen.
+To prevent this, you can wrap a part of your UI into an error boundary.

+An error boundary is a special component that lets you display some fallback UI instead of the part that crashed—for example, an error message.

 ## ⚡ ToDo:
 We want to improve and expand the capabilities of our template